Hendrik Helmer

-Hendrik Helmer is an American guitarist, songwriter, and producer based in New York City.
-He has collaborated with artists including Carly Simon, Maxwell, Paul Shaffer, and Madonna, and has worked with a wide range of international performers across pop, jazz, and blues genres.
+Hendrik Helmer is a German-American guitarist, songwriter, and producer based in New York City.
+He has collaborated with artists including Carly Simon, Paul Shaffer, John Patitucci, Carmine Rojas, Vinnie Colaiuta, Steve Ferrone, Oz Noy, and Madonna, and has worked with a wide range of international performers across pop, jazz, and blues genres.
 He has also taught at the Juilliard School.

 Early life and education

 Helmer studied music in the Netherlands for six years before relocating to New York City in 1998.
 Details about his early musical influences include jazz and classical guitar training and exposure to both European and American classic rock, jazz, and blues traditions.
 He was picked by the Dutch percussionist Nippy Noya to be a part of the Berklee College of Music seminar in Epe, Germany, in 1996.

 At age 15, Helmer began performing weekly at the Pink Piano in Osnabrück, Germany, where he had the opportunity to play alongside visiting American blues musicians.
 These formative performances introduced him to artists who would later become significant collaborators in his musical development.

-In his teenage years, Helmer’s passion for live performance led him to collaborate with a number of noted blues artists, including Gary Wiggins, Louisiana Red, Eddie C. Campbell, Big Jay McNeely, Jean Carroll, and Angela Brown.
-These early collaborations helped establish Helmer’s foundation as a versatile live performer with deep roots in blues and soul traditions.
+In his teenage years, Helmer's passion for live performance led him to collaborate with a number of noted blues artists, including Gary Wiggins, Louisiana Red, Eddie C. Campbell, Big Jay McNeely, Jean Carroll, and Angela Brown.
+These early collaborations helped establish Helmer's foundation as a versatile live performer with deep roots in blues and soul traditions.

-Between 1995 and 1997, Helmer toured extensively throughout Belgium and the Netherlands with percussionist Nippy Noya, performing numerous live shows including a notable concert at Paradiso in Amsterdam, which featured René Engels on drums.
+Between 1995 and 1997, Helmer toured extensively throughout France, Poland, Belgium and the Netherlands with percussionist Nippy Noya, performing numerous live shows including a notable concert at Paradiso in Amsterdam, which featured René Engels on drums.